Tracial states on groupoid $C^*$-algebras and essential freeness: Applications

 \begin{lem} Let $\Gamma$ be a discrete group acting on a locally compact Hausdorff space $X$ with an invariant probability Radon measure $\mu$ on $X$.
-Then the transformation groupoid $X \rtimes \Gamma$ is essentially free with respect to $\mu$ (in the sense of Definition \ref{defn:ess free}) \emph{if and only if} $\mu(\fix(\gamma)) = 0$ for every $\gamma \neq 1$ in $\Gamma$. \end{lem}
+Then the transformation groupoid $X \rtimes \Gamma$ is essentially free with respect to $\mu$ (in the sense of Definition \ref{defn:ess free}) \emph{if and only if} the action is essentially free with respect to $\mu$ in the sense that $\mu(\fix(\gamma)) = 0$ for every $\gamma \neq 1$ in $\Gamma$. \end{lem} \begin{proof} The necessity follows from the inner regularity of the Radon measure $\mu$, while the sufficiency follows from the fact that every pre-compact bisection in $X \rtimes \Gamma$ is contained in $X\times F$ for some finite $F\subseteq \Gamma$. \end{proof}

 Moreover, one can calculate directly that the fixed point trace $\tau^\fix_\mu$ has the following form: